hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ### User dropdown

-Use the user dropdown to give users quick and easy access to their settings and preferences.
+The user dropdown gives users quick and easy access to their settings and preferences.
 The menu should contain links or actions related to the user's profile, settings, and/or preferences.

 Avoid placing links to unrelated pages or actions, such as support or navigation items within the menu.